The Beagle Lab mix is a cross between a purebred Beagle and a purebred Labrador Retriever. It is also known as the Beagador.

 It should be easy to to train this highly intelligent and social breed – if you can keep his attention.
 Plenty of praise and some yummy treats may help to focus this excitable and easily distracted pup.
 You can find training tips in our guide.

 It is worth noting that the Beagle Lab mix is very vocal breed, often with a very distinctive hound howl.
-Leaving them alone for too long could result in some rather frustrated neighbors.
+Leaving a Beagador alone for too long could result in some rather frustrated neighbors.

 If you’re eager to find out how to stop a dog from barking, check out our handy guide.